‘The reckoning’: China and the virus blame game

 But critics of the abuse also say the Chinese government has a lot to answer for.

-Yesterday, for example, the Daily Mail’s front page read: “No 10’s fury at China’s lies”, Former Tory Party leader Ian Duncan Smith called on the UK to rethink its relationship with the world’s most populous country.
+Yesterday, for example, the Daily Mail’s front page read: “No 10’s fury at China’s lies”.
+Former Tory Party leader Ian Duncan Smith called on the UK to rethink its relationship with the world’s most populous country.

 The virus is believed to have come from a bat, and spread to a human via a pangolin.
 Both of these animals were being sold at a live food or wet market in Wuhan, China.

 Chinese scientists had identified the virus genome as early as 2 January, but did not share this vital information with the rest of the world for 10 days.
+Wuhan was finally placed under a lockdown on 23 January.

 During that delay, a massive Chinese Lunar New Year banquet took place and millions were allowed to leave the city.

-Does China deserve blame for Covid-19?
+So, does China really deserve blame for Covid-19?

 - If you were a national leader, would you be looking to blame China?